krbex/README-Generator/README.md

   Install NodeJS, run npm i on the command line, and run nmp install inquirer on the command line

   ## Usage
   This application is used for creating a basic README file, allowing the user to quickly and easily create a README on the command line.
-This application uses best practices to create the file and can be altered after creation for more personalized implementations .
+This application uses best practices to create the file and can be altered after creation for more personalized implementations.

+  Run with 'node index.js' on the cli.

   ## Credits
   krbex